“Dearly beloved,

 Results counted from Sunday the 18th,

-announced on Tuesday the 20th,
+announced on Wednesday the 21st,

 and broadcast on B.B.C.
 Radio 1 on Sunday the 25th of February 1973.